Information about Private Loans

 Fairleigh Dickinson University encourages all students to complete a Free Application for Federal Student Aid (FAFSA) before applying for private loans.

-However, alternative student loans — offered by banks or lending institutions — can help students and parents bridge the gap between the cost of education and the amount of University-funded, state, and federal financial aid received.
+Private loans can help students and parents bridge the gap between the cost of education and other financial aid but private loans:

 - Have varying terms and conditions, depending on the lender;